 The board of supervisors commissioned William Mooser Co.
 Architects, the oldest architectural firm in the state, having been founded in 1854, to develop plans for a courthouse in harmony with the Spanish origins of the county.
 William Mooser Jr., son of the founder, was an accomplished architect.
 His son, William Mooser III, a graduate of the Ecole des Beaux Arts in Paris who had lived for 17 years in France and Spain, returned from Europe to assist his father.

 They succeeded beyond all expectations.
 Architectural historian David Gebhard assessed the Santa Barbara courthouse as “certainly the public monument from the 1920s Spanish Colonial Revival in California.”
 Charles Moore, in The City Observed, deemed it “the grandest Spanish Colonial Revival structure ever built.”
 Harold Kirker praised it as “a beautifully integrated structure . . . sensitively related to a vast sunken garden of stone terraces and half century old pines, palms and redwoods.
 The courthouse is equally impressive from every vantage point and is rich in wit, fantasy and surprises.
 It is a treasure house of architectural and decorative devices — archways, towers and loggias; tiled walls, vaults and floors; wrought-iron grills, balconies and landings — in which nothing is repeated or exactly alike.”

 — Excerpted from Courthouses of California (Heyday Books, 2001), edited by Ray McDevitt.
-Reviewed by Thomas Reynolds
+REVIEW by Thomas Reynolds